darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 edge threshold (_PPG_ only)
 : The threshold for an additional median pass.
 Defaults to “0” which disables median filtering.

+lmmse refine (_LMMSE_ only)
+: Refinement steps for use with the LMMSE demosaic algorithm.
+Median steps average the output.
+Refinement steps add some recalculation of red and blue channels.

 color smoothing
 : Activate a number of additional color smoothing passes.
 Defaults to “off”.